 Here are some examples of newsjacking done the wrong way:

 However, a newsjacking article that’s done correctly can help you tremendously.
-It can provide you more credibility, good reputation, and exposure.
+It can provide you with more credibility, good reputation, and exposure.

 Below are a few examples of newsjacking done the right way: